R6 class for multi-regional input-output matrix (MRIO). This class inherits from the

 countries(character)

-Vector of country names/codes in the matrix.
+Vector of region names in the matrix.

 sectors(character)

-Vector of sector names/codes in the matrix.
+Vector of sector names in the matrix.

 household_consumption(matrix)

-Household consumption vector by country and sector.
+Household consumption vector by region and sector.

 government_consumption(matrix)

-Government consumption vector by country and sector.
+Government consumption vector by region and sector.

 exports(matrix)

-Exports vector by country and sector.
+Exports vector by region and sector.

 final_demand_others(matrix)